 by Alex Z. Salinas (B.A. ’11, M.A. ’19)

 In Greece in the eighth century B.C., Homer began composing an epic poem, The Odyssey, which would become one of history’s most influential pieces of literature.
-More than a millennia later, the classic has been translated into American Sign Language (ASL) for the first time — by a St. Mary’s University graduate student.
+More than two millennia later, the classic has been translated into American Sign Language (ASL) for the first time — by a St. Mary’s University graduate student.

 Leigh Ann Cowan, a student in the Master of Arts in English Literature and Language program at St. Mary’s, said her choice of base text came down to The Odyssey or the similarly aged epic poem Beowulf.

 The odyssey begins

 Cowan acquired a recent translation of The Odyssey by Emily Wilson, Ph.D. — the first female scholar to translate Homer’s epic into English — which was ultimately, for Cowan, a “deciding factor.”

 She emailed Wilson, Professor of Classical Studies at the University of Pennsylvania, to ask permission to use her translation.

 “I was so nervous to email Dr. Wilson,” Cowan said.
 “I felt like poor little Oliver Twist approaching the master: ‘Please sir, I want some more.’